Rome

 We recommend April-May and September-October: mild temperatures (18-25°C), ideal light, moderate crowds and rates still negotiable.
 Avoid July-August (scorching heat, crowds, inflated prices) and Italian bank holidays (25 April, 1 May, 2 June) when availability melts away three months in advance.

-How much budget to plan for 3 nights in a five-star palace in Rome?+
+How much to budget for 3 nights in a 5-star palace in Rome?+

 Which neighbourhood to choose for a first palace stay in Rome?+

-For a first time, we advise Trevi or Piazza di Spagna: maximum centrality, pedestrian access to all major sites, concentration of historic palaces (**Hassler**, **Palazzo Roma**, **Rocco Forte Hotel De La Ville**).
-Repeat visitors will appreciate Monti (bohemian, less touristy) or Piazza del Popolo (Art Nouveau elegance, near Villa Borghese).
+For a first time, we recommend Trevi or Piazza di Spagna: maximum centrality, walking access to all major sites, concentration of historic palaces (Hassler, Palazzo Roma, Rocco Forte Hotel De La Ville).
+Repeat visitors will appreciate Monti (bohemian, less touristy) or Piazza del Popolo (Art Nouveau elegance, close to Villa Borghese).

 Are Roman palaces suited to families with children?+